alvinchow86/redmine-watchers-textinput/README.md

 It does at least replace one view (*erb) so it is probably not super portable.

 The actual autocomplete plugin used is Select2 (http://ivaynberg.github.io/select2/)

+To install, just copy the "watchers_textinput" folder to your plugins directory and activate.